 You made it to the end of the guide – congratulations!
 We know it was a long read but we’re confident if you follow all the tips and tricks we’ve shared in this definitive guide, you’ll score higher than you normally would on the ECAA.

 Exams.Ninja’s intelligent platform provides you with hundreds of practice questions and fully worked solutions (just like you’ve seen throughout this guide).

-You can get access to the entire platform for 7 days with our free trial.
-It’s THE most convenient way to ensure you get the score you need for your economics application.
-Start your trial today.
+You can get 100% free demo access to the entire platform.
+We’ve designed this carefully to be THE most convenient way to ensure you get the score you need for your economics application.
+Start your demo today.